aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-2-2/_index.md

 ### **Added Chart.Worksheet Property**
-Before the release of Aspose.Cells 8.2.2, it was not possible to retrieve the instance of the Worksheet from a Chart object it holds.
-Aspose.Cells 8.2.2 has filled up this gap by providing the Chart.Worksheet property.
+Before the release of Aspose.Cells 8.2.2, it was not possible to retrieve the Worksheet instance that a Chart object holds.
+Aspose.Cells 8.2.2 has filled this gap by providing the Chart.Worksheet property.

 {{% alert color="primary" %}}